-The cathodic and anodic polarization curves for these solutions with and without any inhibitor concentrations at 298 K, 308 K, 318 K and at 328 K are plotted.
+The cathodic and anodic polarization curves for these solutions with and without any inhibitor concentrations at 298 K, 308 K, 318 Kand at 328 K are plotted.
 Logarithms of current densities have been plotted against the corresponding potentials.

 From these graphs we obtained the values of corrosion potential (E{corr}), corrosion current (log i{corr}), anodic Tafel region (b_a), cathodic Tafel region (b_c), corrosion inhibition efficiency (I %) and surface coverage (θ).
 These values are mentioned in table 1.
-The one graph obtained at 298 K is given in the Fig.1.
+The graph obtained at 298 K is given in Fig.1.

-There was no shift observed in the open circuit potential values which indicates that brij-30 behaves as a mixed inhibitor at temperatures viz.
-318 K, 328 K, except 298 and 308 K. Therefore, at the first instance the adsorption is through the ion pair formation.
-A small variation of the inhibitor concentrations causes a considerable reduction of corrosion current and to some extent in corrosion potentials.
-At lower concentrations of brij-30, the change of corrosion potentials from that in the uninhibited solutions is negligible while at lower temperature at 298 K and 308 K only slight changes towards anodic direction are noticeable.
+There was no shift observed in the open circuit potential values which indicates that PEGME behaves as a mixed inhibitor at temperatures viz.
+318 K, 328 K except 298 and 308 K. Therefore, at the first instance the adsorption is through the ion pair formation.

+A small variation of the inhibitor concentration causes a considerable reduction of corrosion current and to some extent in corrosion potentials.
+At lower concentrations of PEGME, the change of corrosion potentials from those in the uninhibited solutions is negligible, while at lower temperatures 298 K and 308 K only slight changes towards anodic direction are noticeable.

-The effect of the concentration of brij-30 on corrosion current at different temperatures is quite apparent from table 1.
-From all galvanosatic polarizations curves, it is seen that cathodic partial process is governed by hydrogen evolution reduction and by reaction of dissolved oxygen.
-The trend in cathodic Tafel slope values at all temperatures and concentration is seen to be very irregular, indicating thereby that many mechanisms are taking part in corrosion inhibitions being not only the adsorption effect.
+From all galvanostatic polarizations curves, it is seen that cathodic partial process is governed by hydrogen evolution reduction and by reaction of dissolved oxygen.
+The trend in cathodic Tafel slope values at all temperatures and concentrations is seen to be very irregular indicating thereby that many mechanisms are taking part in corrosion inhibitions, being not only the adsorption effect.
 The lower values of Tafel slopes at higher temperatures indicate higher hydrogen evolution as well as lower hydrogen inclusion in the metal species.